happyuc-project/web3j/docs/source/filters.rst

 three classes of filter supported in HappyUC:

 #.
 Block filters
 #.
-Pending transaction filters
+Pending reqTransaction filters
 #.
 Topic filters

-Block filters and pending transaction filters provide notification of the creation of new transactions or blocks on the network.
+Block filters and pending reqTransaction filters provide notification of the creation of new transactions or blocks on the network.

 Topic filters are more flexible.
 These allow you to create a filter based on specific criteria